RemindToRead/save-my-place/README.md

-# WordPress Plugin Boilerplate
+# Save My Place

-A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
+A WordPress Plugin to let your users save their place in an article.

 ## Contents